AmjadHD/sublime_incremental_diff/README.md

 ## Installation

-Open the Command Palette and select `Package Control: Install Package` and search for `IncrementalDiff`.
+Open the Command Palette, select `Package Control: Install Package` and search for `IncrementalDiff`.